cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 The return value of a `kv.atomic()....commit()` call chain is a `Promise<Deno.KvCommitResult>` if the transaction succeeds.
 That object contains two fields: `ok` and `versionstamp`.
 The `ok` value will be true in a successful transaction.

 ### Tracking a record's history
 The `versionstamp` of a successful `atomic()` transaction is the versionstamp given to all operations within the `atomic()` call chain.
 This can be used to construct a version history of a record.
-In order to do this, you need to persist the `versionstamp` in a separate index.
-Here's what that would look like
+In order to do this, you need to persist the `versionstamp` to a separate index.
+Here's what that would look like:

 ```ts
 const userId = crypto.randomUUID();